50 Uses for Honey: Desserts, Drinks, & Food Recipes

 - Rose & Honey Hand Cream Recipe

-The honey and lemon tea you have when your sick isn’t just a comfort — it can help make you feel better.
-Honey’s soothing and healing properties soothe sore throats, stop coughing, and could even improve sleep.
+The honey and lemon tea you have when you’re sick isn’t just a comfort—it really can help make you feel better.
+Honey’s soothing and healing properties soothe sore throats, stop coughing, and even improve sleep.
+Sislathered over wounds, it can help exclude bacteria and stop infections but also speed up healing.
+Honey is useful for treating burns, so think about that the next time you hurt yourself while cooking.
+In the meantime, here are some medicinal honey recipes for you to try:

 - Herbal Honey Throat Spray Recipe